pvorb/learn-you-a-haskell/en/13-for-a-few-monads-more.md

 Now, what if instead of just giving us a `True` or `False` value, we want it to also return a log string that says what it did?
-Well, we just make that string and return it along side our `Bool`:
+Well, we just make that string and return it alongside our `Bool`:

 ~~~~ {.haskell:hs name="code"}
 isBigGang :: Int -> (Bool, String)